For more information, please contact:

 In this current political climate, the Task Force also hosts trainings with attorneys and advocates on how to protect and empower immigrants regardless of legal status.
 Additional Task Force activities include Immigration Resource Fairs and Know Your Rights legal clinics.
 The Task Force also has participated in the Mayor’s Immigrant Heritage Week.

-Eligible member organizations are non-profit agencies, community-based groups, and government offices located throughout the borough and city.
+Eligible member organizations are non-profit organizations and government agencies located throughout the borough and city.
 Designated representatives who attend the Task Force meetings actively engage in immigrant integration work in Queens.

 The decennial Census was a top priority for the Borough President and the people of Queens in 2020, as the response rate determines how much federal funding we receive and how much representation we will have in the U.S. House of Representatives for the next ten years.
 For more information on the efforts of the Queens Borough President’s Office to ensure Queens was fairly and accurately counted in the 2020 Census, click here.